-Terrorists Attack Vienna, Sending Shockwaves Across Europe
+Vienna Attacked, Sending Shockwaves Across Europe

-(CN) — Europe was thrust into a state of shock and even veered toward a war footing on Monday night after armed terrorists attacked central Vienna and killed at least one person and wounded up to 15 others.
+(CN) — Europe was thrust into a state of shock and even veered toward a war footing on Monday night after a gunman opened fire in central Vienna, killing at least one person and wounding up to 15 others.

-The attack began at about 8 p.m. local time near Vienna’s main synagogue, the Stadttempel, and then advanced into a central part of the Austrian capital where bars and cafes were busy on the last night before a national lockdown is set to go into effect with the closing of nightlife venues.
+The attack began at about 8 p.m. local time near Vienna’s main synagogue, the Stadttempel, and then advanced into a central part of the Austrian capital where bars and cafes were busy on the last night before a national lockdown is to take effect with the closing of nightlife venues.

+It was all over in nine minutes.
+After police shot and killed the gunman at the scene, news reports identified him as a 20-year-old Islamic State sympathizer with both Austrian and North Macedonian citizenship.
+He was released from an Austrian prison last December.

+Austrian Chancellor Sebastian Kurz called it a terrorist attack that was “professionally” orchestrated.

-Austrian authorities said at least one person was killed and several others were feared dead.
-News reports said 15 people, including one police officer, were wounded in the attacks and that seven of those were in serious condition.
+Austrian authorities said the assailant killed four people and injured 22 more, including one police officer, leaving some in serious condition.
 When the attack began, the synagogue was closed and there were no reports of injuries among its congregation.
-At least one attacker was still on the run and another had been shot, news reports said.

-Austrian Chancellor Sebastian Kurz called it a terrorist attack that was “professionally” orchestrated.

-Social media was flooded with videos of the apparent terrorist attack.
-In the videos, men dressed in white were seen carrying rifles and jogging down streets in an apparent search for targets.
-One video showed an assailant shooting a man on an empty street several times.
-An attacker who was shot was reportedly wearing a belt with explosives.
+Social media was flooded with videos of the shootings.
+They show the shooter dressed in white, carrying a rifle as he jogs through the streets in an apparent search for targets.
+One video shows him shooting a man on an empty street several times.
+He was also reportedly wearing a belt with fake explosives.

 Police said they were investigating six crime scenes.
 Austrian authorities called it an apparent terrorist attack.
 The assailants were not immediately identified, but it was believed the attacks were linked to Islamic extremism.

 This brazen assault in Vienna comes at a volatile moment in Europe and follows gruesome attacks in France.
 Last week, an 18-year-old Tunisian man killed three people with a knife at a church in Nice, a southern French city.
-Prior to that, a French middle school history teacher walking home was beheaded on Oct.
-16 by an Islamic extremist, allegedly because the teacher had insulted Islam by showing his pupils controversial cartoons of the Prophet Mohammed during a civics class on freedom of expression.
+Prior to that, outside Paris on Oct.
+16, an Islamic extremist beheaded Samuel Paty, a middle school history teacher, in the street after some Muslim families complained online that Paty had organized a lesson on the freedom of expression where he displayed cartoons of the Prophet Mohammed.

-The cartoons that Samuel Paty showed his class were published by the satirical French magazine Charlie Hebdo.
-In 2015, the magazine was targeted by Islamic terrorists in an attack that left 12 people dead.
-A trial is taking place now over that attack.
+The cartoons were originally published in 2015 by the satirical French magazine Charlie Hebdo, the leading to a terrorist attack that left 12 people dead.
+A trial over that attack was underway but suspended this week because one of the defendants contracted Covid-19.

 At the center of the volatility is French President Emmanuel Macron and his increasingly aggressive stance against Islamic extremism.
 France is waging a multipronged effort to push back against Islamic extremism both at home and within the wider region, most significantly in the sub-Saharan Sahel region of Africa, which was part of France’s colonial empire.

-After the killing of Paty, Macron vowed to step up his government’s efforts to rein in Islamic extremism in France.
-French authorities are targeting Muslim groups deemed to be extremist and vowing to expel non-nationals considered dangerous.
+After Paty’s murder, Macron vowed to step up his government’s efforts to rein in Islamic extremism in France.
+French authorities are targeting Muslim groups deemed to be extremist and vowing to expel nonnationals considered dangerous.

 France has the European Union’s largest Muslim population, largely due to France’s extensive colonial territorial possessions in Africa, such as in Algeria, Senegal and Sudan.
-But Muslims in France suffer racism and poverty and they accuse Macron of enacting anti-Muslim policies for political gain.
-Macron, like many other centrist leaders in Europe, is under pressure to clamp down on Muslim immigration and extremism from far-right, anti-Muslim politicians.
+But Muslims in France suffer racism and poverty, and they accuse Macron of enacting anti-Muslim policies for political gain.
+Macron, like many other centrist leaders in Europe, is under pressure from far-right, anti-Muslim politicians to clamp down on Muslim immigration and extremism.

 On Monday, Macron likened the attack on Vienna to an assault on Europe.